 While it is natural for some students to claim that they prefer learning something through watching a video or playing a game, that does not necessarily mean they will learn better through that medium.
 Playing educational games may be a poor use of learning time, despite the potential gains in motivation that games may offer.

-I would also like to add the argument that there is often only one empirically “best” way to learn something, rendering learning styles moot.
-For example, when showing someone how to do something on a computer, of course the best way for them to learn it is for them to do it on the keyboard rather than just being shown or told! (i.e. Anyone would declare themselves a “hands-on learner” when it comes to computer skills.)
+The literature often shows just one empirically “best” way to learn something, rendering learning styles moot.
+For example, the best way to learn computer skills is to try the steps yourself with a keyboard and mouse rather than just being shown or told! (i.e. Anyone would declare themselves a “hands-on learner” when it comes to computers, guitars, or tennis serves.)

-Administering a general preferences survey like the Learning Styles Inventory is therefore more likely to uncover what types of things that learners prefer to learn (e.g. computers vs. history vs. math) than how they like to learn them.
-It would be counterproductive to take someone’s preference for “writing things down” and use that as a way to teach them Microsoft Excel or Photoshop.
+Administering a general preferences survey like the Learning Styles Inventory is therefore more likely to uncover what students prefer to learn (e.g. computers vs. history vs. math) rather than how they like to learn them.
+It would be counterproductive to take someone’s preference for “writing things down” and use that as a way to teach them Excel or Photoshop.

-Another reason the learning styles myth fails to be helpful is that it obscures what we know about what really is effective ways to teach and learn.
+The myth of learning styles obscures what we know about what really is effective ways to teach and learn.

 For example, hundreds of studies have shown us that repetition of information is effective for remembering information after it's taught in the class.
 Spaced repetition—where repetition is done at intervals of varying length depending on how well the students have mastered the material—is particularly effective.

 We also know that active recall is a more effective study strategy than simple passive re-reading or recognition.
-And we're very clear that metacognition is one of the most important skills that we can teach students to make their learning more effective.
+We're very clear that metacognition is one of the most important skills that we can teach students to make their learning more effective.

-Each of these is supported with decades worth of cognitive science literature—they're much more important in terms of how students learn than students preferences for auditory stimuli as opposed to visual stimuli.
-If we focus on learning styles, we might not be focusing on the learning factors that are really important and that might make a really big difference for a student's learning.
+Each of these is supported by decades worth of cognitive science literature—they're much more important in terms of how students learn than students' preferences for auditory stimuli as opposed to visual stimuli.
+If we focus on learning styles, we risk forgetting the proven core of cognitive science.

-You can also build other evidence-based learning strategies into your lessons or use them as an out-of-class complement.
-Brainscape is one way to do this.
-We've designed our digital flashcard platform on principles of cognitive science and the psychology of learning, so we know it works—and it'll work for all students, not just those with a particular learning style.
-(But we accept that still won't teach students how to do advanced calculus problems or become a great computer programmer, even if they say they "prefer" to learn with flashcards!)
+Speaking of evidence-based learning strategies: Brainscape is a digital flashcard platform designed on principles of cognitive science and the psychology of learning, so we know it works—and it'll work for all students, not just those with a particular learning style.

-By taking the approach of creating evidence-based learning environments and lessons that are effective for everyone, we'll enable learning for everyone, regardless of whether they have a rigid learning style or not.
+By taking the approach of creating evidence-based learning environments and lessons that are effective for everyone, we enable learning for everyone.
+No matter your learning style, you will improve your memory retention with Brainscape.

 Sources